jdx/mise/README.md

 Unlike asdf which uses shim files to dynamically locate runtimes when they're called, rtx modifies `PATH` ahead of time so the runtimes are called directly.
 This is not only faster since it avoids any overhead, but it also makes it so commands like `which node` work as expected.
-This also means there isn't any need to run `asdf reshim` after installing new runtime binaries.
+This also means there isn't any need to run `asdf reshim` after installing new runtime binaries.🚀

 You should note that rtx does not directly install these tools.
 Instead, it leverages plugins to install runtimes.